Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 As a direct consequence of Lemma \ref{lemma:sup-lower-semicontinuous}, the pseudometric $\overline{\delta}^c$ is lower semi-continuous and is thus in the lattice $\cP$ for any $0 < c < 1$.

-\begin{remark} An important point to note here is that the lattice $\cC$ is not complete which means that the metrics $\delta^c_n$ all belong to the lattice $\cC$, however, their sup $\overline{\delta}^c$ need not be continuous.
-For that reason, we cannot use the Knaster-Tarski theorem in our study of diffusions. \end{remark}
+\begin{remark} Note that the lattice $\cC$ is not complete which means that, although the metrics $\delta^c_n$ all belong to $\cC$, $\overline{\delta}^c$ does not need to be in $\cC$.
+For that reason, we cannot use the Knaster-Tarski theorem in this work. \end{remark}